 — I’ve now organized the code for this task and posted it to GitHub:

-You’ll find there a directory with qualtrics templates.
+In GitHub, you’ll find a directory with qualtrics templates.
 These have been updated and tested; all seems to be working ok with them.
 Try importing these to qualtrics, and then adapt from there.

 Within the templates I posted some explanations about how the code works and what to change to adapt to your purposes.
 Hope it all makes sense.
 Basically: